Skip to main content

 NORC’s findings will offer fresh insight into the social determinants of rural Latino health.

-The new data and knowledge NORC collects will be used by the University of California Merced to understand how rural Hispanics and Latinos access and use health care and their experiences related to immigration policies.
+The new data and knowledge NORC collects will be used by the University of California Merced to understand how rural Hispanics and Latinos access and use health care.

 Are You a Respondent?